sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-mcp-app/cp-mobile-dev-kit-mcp-app.md

 ### Log On to the Cloud Foundry Environment

-In this step, you’ll connect to your SAP BTP Cloud Foundry organization and space.
+In this step, you will connect to your SAP BTP Cloud Foundry organization and space.

 1. Create an empty folder on your machine and open it in **Visual Studio Code**.
 This folder will be used to generate your Mobile Services project.